redwoodjs/redwood/CONTRIBUTING.md

 Here we'll call this codebase a "Redwood App"&mdash;it’s the fullstack-to-Jamstack solution you already know and love.

 As a contributor, you'll have to gain familiarity with one more codebase: the Redwood Framework.
-The Redwood Framework lives in the monorepo redwoodjs/redwood (where you're reading this); it contains all the packages that make Redwood Apps work the way they do.
+The Redwood Framework lives in the monorepo redwoodjs/redwood (which is where you're probably reading this); it contains all the packages that make Redwood Apps work the way they do.
 After you use `git clone` to make a local copy, this is where you'll be making most of your changes.

 You'll probably want to see your changes to your local copy of the Redwood Framework “running live" in one of your own Redwood Apps or in one of our example apps.